cycy94777/credit-risk-classification/README.md

 ## Overview of the Analysis

 As a risk analyst, creating a credit risk model is a more efficient way to evaluate loan risk than manual record evaluation.
-To predict loan risk, we use a supervised machine learning model (Logistic Regression) to classify loan risk as high or low based on historical lending activity data from a peer-to-peer lending services company.
-In addition to training and classifying data, we can use evaluation tools and resampling methods to improve the accuracy of the model's predictions.
+To predict loan risk, I use a supervised machine learning model (Logistic Regression) to classify loan risk as high or low based on historical lending activity data from a peer-to-peer lending services company.
+In addition to training and classifying data, I use evaluation tools and resampling methods to improve the accuracy of the model's predictions.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * Accuracy: 0.9520